Cabarrus Commissioners receive County Manager’s budget proposal

 - Frank Liske Park updates – Includes $1.64 million in FY21 to replace water and sewer lines, playground equipment, miniature golf course, restrooms, snack bar and offices.
 Another $4 million in FY22 will replace the boathouse and build a new boardwalk, bridge and splash pad.

 - Future library expansion – Includes $10 million in FY22 to address capacity and service delivery at our libraries.
 The project requires additional funds for operations and staffing.

 - New high school – Includes $4.58 million in FY22 to design a new high school for Cabarrus County Schools and $70 million in FY24 for construction

 - R. Brown McAllister Elementary replacement – Includes $450,000 in FY21 for site development and $30 million in FY22 for construction of the new school

 - West Cabarrus Library and Senior Center – Includes $2.5 million in FY21 to design a shared building and $25 million in FY24 to build or purchase a building.
 The project requires additional funds for operations and staffing.

 Keep up with the budget

-Following the presentation, Commissioners will hold special budget work sessions on May 21 and May 23 from 4 to 8 p.m. in the multipurpose room at the Cabarrus County Government Center (65 Church Street SE, Concord).
+Following the presentation, Commissioners will hold virtual budget work sessions on June 2 and 4 from 4 to 8 p.m.
 The sessions allow the board to discuss details of the proposed budget with management and external funded agencies.

-Follow all the latest FY20 budget news at www.cabarruscounty.us/budget.
+Follow all the latest FY21 budget news at www.cabarruscounty.us/budget.